mathesar-foundation/mathesar-website/community.md

 You can talk to other Mathesar users through our user-only mailing list.
 And you’ll stay updated on Mathesar’s upcoming release.

-Sign up for our user-only mailing list below.
+{% include mailing-list.html label="Sign up for our user-only mailing list below:" placeholder="Enter Email" %}

 ### Stay updated on Mathesar’s upcoming release

 You can be among the first to learn about our launch date, development milestones and more.

-Sign up for our public announcements mailing list below.
+{% include mailing-list.html label="Sign up for our public announcements mailing list below:" placeholder="Enter Email" %}